oras-project/oras/docs/proposals/formatted-output.md

 > [!NOTE]
 > - The formatted output of `oras manifest fetch` only supports OCI/Docker Image Manifest in this release.
 [OCI image index](https://github.com/opencontainers/image-spec/blob/v1.1.0-rc5/image-index.md) and other media types of artifact will be supported in future releases.
-> - In general, in the prettified JSON format, the first letter of all output fields are supposed to be upper case except for `oras manifest fetch`.
-It's appropriate to pretty print the raw JSON only when using the flag `--format json` with `oras manifest fetch` because the default output is raw JSON format.
+> - In general, when use the flag `--format json` to print the prettified JSON format, the first letter of all output fields are supposed to be upper case except for `oras manifest fetch`, because the default output of this command is raw JSON format.
+Pretty print the raw JSON makes the output readable and doesn't break the default output.

 ## Scenarios